micmejia/bible-dump/AMPC/Mark/Mark 11.md

 And they came to Jerusalem.
-And He went into the temple [area, the [^d]porches and courts] and began to drive out those who sold and bought in the temple area, and He overturned the [[^e]four-footed] tables of the money changers and the seats of those who dealt in doves;
+And He went into the temple [area, the porches and courts] and began to drive out those who sold and bought in the temple area, and He overturned the [four-footed] tables of the money changers and the seats of those who dealt in doves;